UA-141369524-4

 Connecting to people in the virtual world saves travel time and the value is the idea exchange, growing further, sharing, and collaborating newborn opportunities and ideas with people around the world.

-Counting hours helped me to become aware of my own behaviors, and helped influence me to add back real-world life hours and joy in a safe physical environment.
+During 2020, counting hours helped me to become aware of my own behaviors, and helped influence me to add back real-world life hours and joy in a safe physical environment.

-One thing is, I learned how to use the manual setting on an SLR camera that’s been sitting in a closet for almost a decade dying to be used properly.
+One thing is I learned how to use the manual setting on an SLR camera that’s been sitting in a closet for almost a decade dying to be used properly.

-There’s always a healthier and more innovative joyful twist around the corner in our innovative real life vs. virtual world.
+And I discovered new food varieties!
 Like, I didn’t know there was a Cara Cara orange variety until I infused them in my low-sugar orange scones.

 And when adopting enhancements in your adapting life, you probably have progressed more in your life than you give yourself credit for.